tiffanysun1/mojo-gpu-puzzles/book/src/introduction.md

 ## What you will learn

 This book takes you on a journey from first principles to advanced GPU programming techniques.
-Rather than treating the GPU as a mysterious black box, we'll build your understanding layer by layer—starting with how individual threads operate and culminating in sophisticated parallel algorithms.
-By learning both low-level memory management and high-level tensor abstractions, you'll gain the versatility to tackle any GPU programming challenge.
+Rather than treating the GPU as a mysterious black box, the content builds understanding layer by layer—starting with how individual threads operate and culminating in sophisticated parallel algorithms.
+Learning both low-level memory management and high-level tensor abstractions provides the versatility to tackle any GPU programming challenge.

 ### Your current learning path